SNAP Benefits in Wyoming: How to Apply and Qualify

 EBT Deposit Schedule in Wyoming

-Your SNAP benefits arrive on the first four days of the month.
-The exact date depends on the first letter of your last name, which helps you plan your grocery shopping and budget accordingly.
+In Wyoming, SNAP benefits are deposited on the first four days of the month.
+Your specific payment date depends on the first letter of your last name, which helps you plan your monthly grocery budget.

-You can find your specific payment date in our detailed deposit schedule for Wyoming.
+You can find your specific payment date in our Wyoming deposit schedule.

 How to Check Your EBT Card Balance